Agent Integration

 Daily Development with Claude

-$islo login --agent claude
+$islo login --tool claude

 $